-The accompanying schedule of expenditures of federal/state awards includes the federal/state award activity of Concho Valley Council of Governments under programs of the federal/state government for the year ended September 30, 2017.
+The accompanying schedule of expenditures of federal/state awards includes the federal/state award activity of Concho Valley Council of Governments under programs of the federal/state government for the year ended September 30, 2019, and the Concho Valley Transit District, a blended component unit of the Council, for the year ended August 31, 2019.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Audits of States, Local Governments, and Non-Profit Organizations; and the State of Texas Single Audit Circular.
 Because the Schedule presents only a selected portion of the operations of Concho Valley Council of Governments, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Concho Valley Council of Governments.